navaro/strsub/README.md

 # Escape Character

-There is also an escape character:
+There is also configurable escape character ("\" for the example):
 ```
 ./build/strsub "\[name] will be replaced by [name]."
 ```